mbencik/Rust-learning/FS_error_system/Error propagation pitfalls.md

 # Definition of Error Propagation for Rust Beginners

+## Intro

-I was trying to learn the basics and get accustomed to Rust code.
-My idea was to take the guessing game from the tutorial and simply add a file from which I can read words or sentences to make it configurable.
-I wanted to introduce some modularity to allow for the addition of new guessing sentences.
-However, I found out that at this point in Rust, this task is anything but easy, and I pretty much landed myself in the more advanced areas of Rust code.
+I was delving into Rust to learn its basics and get accustomed to its code.
+My aim was to enhance the guessing game from the tutorial by incorporating a file for reading words or sentences, thus making it configurable and introducing modularity for adding new guessing sentences.
+However, I quickly realized that, at this stage in Rust, this task isn't straightforward and led me into more advanced areas of Rust code.

-The definition was simple: a program does something, it fails, or something goes wrong, and it should give you as a programmer a hint about what happened.
-This looks simple, but in my journey, it turned out to be an obstacle course littered with mines.
+In this discussion, the focus is on error propagation, error handling, issues with documentation, and problems with explanations.

+Understanding error handling in Rust is vital.
+A program should provide clues to programmers when something goes wrong.
+Despite its apparent simplicity, error handling in Rust can feel like navigating a minefield.
+It's concerning that beginners encounter advanced Rust features, like file reading and error handling, without adequate guidance or support.

+The main challenge lies in the complexity surrounding seemingly simple tasks, such as reading a file and handling potential errors effectively.
+Whether errors are created on the heap or the stack adds unnecessary complexity, making it difficult for beginners to grasp.
+Resolving basic file reading errors can take an entire day or longer, which seems disproportionate.

+A beginner-friendly solution involves extending the error struct with baseline implementations for common error scenarios.
+This would simplify error identification and handling.
+The '?' operator hides error resolution complexities, benefiting beginners but potentially limiting control for advanced users.

+This issue isn't isolated to file operations; it extends to scenarios requiring Rust's generics or interfaces, complicating error propagation and handling further.

+## Basics or error handling

 The current error propagation has turned out to be an exercise in finding one's way in a labyrinth rather than simply reading a file if okay, parsing the file.
 The main issue turned out to be the Result return.
 Since I'm a C/C++ engineer, or something like that, I was baffled by the idea that there is a type that has 2 Enums, and they are returned.
-Now already, the problem begins.
+In C++ there are templates for that kind of behavior.
+Now already, the problems begins.
 In C++, an Enum is a number basically, either assigned by the compiler or given by the user, but in Rust, that is a Struct, a class that is almighty and confusing.

+Let's dissect the basic problems.
 The first problem: what happens with the error if there is none?
 So everything went well (for example, read file).
 A normal result is returned, but to be complete or exhaustive, if I check a Result return, it has Ok and Err, I need to check both.
 It took me literally half an hour to find what it returns in the case.
 It returns a unit struct, or in translation, a struct with no data, that is resolved and understood by the compiler.
 Just to let you know, the Rust compiler is a weird magic thing that resolves all sorts of issues.

 But why does one make a struct out of an Enum?
 Enum should be simple, easy, a number connected to a label in the code, done.
 So to sort out the enum that is a struct, and so-called unit struct in cases that one needs all the time, one needs pretty good knowledge of what the compiler will do.
 Otherwise, it is difficult to figure out what the compiler does automagically and what logic has to be done by the user.